pwinckles/rocfl/README.md

 1. Install [Rust](https://www.rust-lang.org/tools/install), and make
    sure `cargo` is on your `PATH`
 2. Execute: `cargo install rocfl`
-3. Verify the install: `rocfl --help`
+3. Verify the install: `rocfl help`

 If you want to build a binary that does not include the S3 integration, which adds a large number of dependencies, then you can